CSE498/cse498.github.io/index.md

 Because a primary goal of this course is to teach professionalism, any academic dishonesty will be grounds for receiving a failing grade for the semester.
 Specific examples of academic dishonesty include (but are not limited to):
 + Copying another student’s quiz answers.
-+ Using code or text not written by yourself without attributing credit.
++ Using code or text not written by someone in your group without attributing credit (i.e., you can use tools, libraries, code snippits from the web, or even LLMs, but tell us!)
 + Asking (or, worse, paying) someone outside of the course to write project code for you.
++ Including code as your own that no one in your group understands (you must be able to explain, at least at a high level, any code that you use.)
 + Providing false information to an instructor about matters related to the course.
 + Facilitating another student in committing academic dishonesty.